Best Mobile Card Readers for UK Businesses

 Pricing

-During our usability testing of Barclaycard’s Smartpay Touch card reader, we were appreciative of how simple its handheld POS system made making a payment.
-After setting up a float to start the day you are straight into selling your products all on the card reader – unlike, say, SumUp which requires you to scroll down on its app to find your inventory.
+During our usability testing, we were appreciative of how simple Barclaycard’s payment processing software was to use.
+After setting up a float to start the day you are straight into selling your products in the Barclays app – unlike, say, SumUp which requires you to scroll down on its app to find your inventory.

 Taking payment is painless too: each item has a pre-set price setup on it (setup via your POS portal on PC or tablet) which is then added to the basket before you click pay to finalise the bill.
 You can remove an item or cancel the sale in one click to start over, too, and easily issue a refund using the ID number found on a receipt (although if there was also an option to select a recent transaction that would be beneficial to businesses working at pace).